Math Assignment Class VIII | Square & Square Root

 In this case f(c) is called the minimum value

-Modulus function f(x) have minimum value at x = 0.
+Modulus function f(x) has minimum value at x = 0.
 But f(x) do not have maximum value over the set of real numbers.
 But if we restrict the interval [-3, 1] then it has maximum value at x = -3

 Monotonic Function:

-Monotonic Function means the function which is either increasing or decreasing in their entire domain or interval e.g. : f(x) = x is a monotonic function.
-In the above figure f(x) = x do not have maximum or minimum value in (0, 4).
-If there is a closed interval [0, 4], then f(x) is minimum at x = 0 and f(x) is maximum at x = 4.On the x-axis as we move from left to right g(x) is continuously goes on increasing.
-It means that g(x) is a monotonic increasing function on real numbers.
+For Example : f(x) = x is a monotonic function.
+In the figure given below f(x) = x do not have maximum or minimum value in (0, 4).
+If there is a closed interval [0, 4], then f(x) is minimum at x = 0 and f(x) is maximum at x = 4.

 Local Maximum: